What is melanoma?

 How is melanoma treated?

-Treatment for melanoma depends on how advanced it is when it is detected and whether it has spread to nearby lymph nodes or other parts of the body.
+Treatment for melanoma depends on how advanced it is when detected and whether it has spread to nearby lymph nodes or other parts of the body.

 Surgery: Small and localized melanomas can often be surgically removed, a process known as resection.
 Nearby lymph nodes may also be removed and tested for cancer cells.